jackdoe/bzzz/README.md

 will run the Lucene's QueryParser generated query from the "query" key against the "index_name" index using the WhitespaceAnalyzer

+TODO
+===

+* DELETE
+* simple replication, or maybe use zookeeper and sanity "query" that can decide if there is a need for copy or not
+* add support for multiple queries, and do topN merge
 ## License

 Distributed under the Eclipse Public License either version 1.0 or (at